Titisee-Neustadt: Common history

-Titisee-Neustadt came into being in 1971 with the amalgamation of the until then independent district capital of Neustadt with the communities of Titisee and Rudenberg.
-In 1973 and 1974, the communities of Langenordnach, Schwärzenbach und Waldau were added to the amalgamation.
+Titisee-Neustadt came into being in 1971 with the amalgamation of the until then independent district capital of Neustadt with the Stadtteile of Titisee and Rudenberg.
+In 1973 and 1974, the Stadtteile of Langenordnach, Schwärzenbach und Waldau were added to the amalgamation.

 Culture and sightseeing

 Titisee-Neustadt lies on the German Clock Road, a 320 km long holiday route that runs from the Central Black Forest through the Southern Black Forest to the Baar region.